gabe-frasz/c6r/packages/react/README.md

 # C6R for React 🚧

-Inherits most of the props from the Radix primitives.
+**C6R** components inherit most of the props from the Radix primitives.

 ## API Reference